Daily unemployment claims decrease Sunday; Cooper discloses initial steps for receiving payments

 Initial parameters

-Gov. Roy Cooper released on Sunday initial parameters for UI applicants in terms of receiving state and federal benefit payments.
+Gov. Roy Cooper on Sunday released parameters for UI applicants in terms of receiving state and federal benefit payments.

 The ESC is implementing the UI of the federal CARES Act as it receives guidance from the federal government about the $600 payments that would last up to 13 weeks.
 The state expects those payments to begin about two weeks after that guidance is provided, which is projected by the end of this week.